shiukaheng/rosa/README.md

 grep -qF -- "$LINE" "$FILE" || echo "$LINE" >> "$FILE"
 ```
 ## 👨‍💻 Sample usage
-> NOTE: Make sure your current working directory is inside of a ROS2 workspace (could be any sub-directory of the workspace).
+> ℹ️ NOTE: Make sure your current working directory is inside of a ROS2 workspace (could be any sub-directory of the workspace).
 During first use of any `rosa` commands in a new workspace, it prompts for user configuration (mainly choosing which ROS2 installation to use).

 ### Setting up terminal environment to use `ros2` CLI
 <details>